 27. Disciplinary proceedings against licensed valuers

-The Commissioner may allege to the State Administrative Tribunal that there is proper cause for disciplinary action, as mentioned in section 28(2), against a licensed valuer.
+The Commissioner may allege to the State Administrative Tribunal that there is proper cause for disciplinary action, as mentioned in section 28(2), against a current or former licensed valuer.

 [Section 27 inserted: No. 55 of 2004 s.
 597; amended: No. 58 of 2010 s.
-31.]
+31; No. 7 of 2022 s.
+33.]

 28. SAT’s powers on disciplinary proceedings

-(1) If, in a proceeding commenced by an allegation under section 27 against a licensed valuer, the State Administrative Tribunal is satisfied that proper cause exists for disciplinary action, the State Administrative Tribunal may do any one or more of the following things —
+(1) If, in a proceeding commenced by an allegation under section 27 against a current or former licensed valuer, the State Administrative Tribunal is satisfied that proper cause exists for disciplinary action, the State Administrative Tribunal may do any one or more of the following things —

-(a) reprimand or caution the licensed valuer;
+(a) reprimand or caution the valuer;

-(b) impose a fine not exceeding $10 000 on him;
+(b) impose a fine not exceeding $10 000 on the valuer;

-(c) suspend or cancel his licence and, in addition, disqualify him either temporarily or permanently, or until the fulfilment of any condition which may be imposed by the Tribunal, from holding a licence.
+(c) if the valuer is a current licensed valuer —

+(i) suspend or cancel the valuer’s licence; and

+(ii) if the licence is cancelled — disqualify the valuer from holding a licence permanently, for a specified period or until they fulfil a specified condition;

+(d) if the valuer is a former licensed valuer — disqualify the valuer from holding a licence permanently, for a specified period or until they fulfil a specified condition.

-(2) There shall be proper cause for disciplinary action if —
+(2) There is proper cause for disciplinary action against a current or former licensed valuer if —

-(a) the licensed valuer improperly obtained a licence; or
+(a) the valuer improperly obtained a licence; or

-(b) the licensed valuer has been guilty of negligence or incompetence in making a valuation of land; or
+(b) the valuer has been guilty of negligence or incompetence in making a valuation of land; or

-(c) the licensed valuer is acting or has acted in breach of the licensed valuers code of conduct; or
+(c) the valuer is acting or has acted in breach of the licensed valuers code of conduct; or

+(ca) the valuer has been found guilty of an offence committed in the course of carrying on business under a licence; or

+(cb) the valuer has engaged in fraudulent conduct in connection with carrying on business under a licence; or

+(cc) the valuer has failed to ensure the proper management and supervision of an activity carried out under a licence on their behalf; or

-(d) any other cause exists that renders the licensed valuer unfit to hold a licence.
+(d) any other cause exists that renders the valuer unfit to hold a licence.

 [Section 28 amended: No. 55 of 2004 s.
 598; No. 69 of 2006 s.
-20.]
+20; No. 7 of 2022 s.
+34.]

 Part V — Miscellaneous